Features

 MIT licensed

-One Docker container.
-Your Supabase instance for database and object storage.
-Full control.
+One Docker container plus your own Supabase instance for database and object storage.
+Full control over infrastructure and data.

 Cloud